 The Canada Energy Regulator uses Google Analytics and the information collected is disclosed to Google, an external third party service provider.
 Your IP address is anonymized prior to being stored on the service provider's servers in order to help safeguard your privacy.
 The information collected is de-personalized by activating the anonymization feature in Google Analytics.

 Data collected for Web analytics purposes goes outside of Canada to the United States of America and may be subject to the governing legislation of that country, such as the USA Patriot Act.

 Information used for the purpose of Web analytics is collected pursuant to the Financial Administration Act.
 Such data may be used for communications and information technology statistical purposes, audit, evaluation, research, planning and reporting.
 For more information on how your privacy is safeguarded in relation to web analytics, see the Standard on Privacy and Web Analytics.

-The National Energy Board employs software programs to monitor network traffic to identify unauthorized attempts to upload or change information, or otherwise cause damage.
+The Canada Energy Regulator employs software programs to monitor network traffic to identify unauthorized attempts to upload or change information, or otherwise cause damage.
 This software receives and records the IP address of the computer that has contacted our website, the date and time of the visit and the pages visited.
 We make no attempt to link these addresses with the identity of individuals visiting our site unless an attempt to damage the site has been detected.

 This information is collected pursuant to the Financial Administration Act.
 The information may be shared with appropriate law enforcement authorities if suspected criminal activities are detected.
 Such information may be used for network security related statistical purposes, audit, evaluation, research, planning and reporting and is described in the Standard personal information banks (PSU 939 – Security Incidents).